smartondev/gwbackupy/README.md

     - list all workspace accounts email addresses
 - Gmail
     - Support for standard gmail account authentication
-    - Retention of deleted mails

-      *Purpose: to be easy to use even without additional snapshot storage.*
     - Filtered restore
-    - Live restore without duplicate mails.

-      *Currently not check email exists or not, and restoring forcely.*

 ## Install